pranavsinghdbg/life-skills-track./SQL.md

 ## Simple Example of SQL statement
         1. SELECT * FROM "table_name";
         This statement selecting all column from table.

 ## Most Important SQL Commands and Statements
-    a) Select statement :- Used to read data from database and show as the output to user.
+* Select statement :- Used to read data from database and show as the output to user.
-    b) Create Table Statement :- Used to create new Table in SQL Database.
+* Create Table Statement :- Used to create new Table in SQL Database.
-    c) Update statement :- Used to changes or modifies the stored data in the SQL database.
+* Update statement :- Used to changes or modifies the stored data in the SQL database.
-    d) Delete Statement :- Used to deletes the stored data from the SQL database.
+* Delete Statement :- Used to deletes the stored data from the SQL database.
-    e) Alter Table statement :-  Used to adds, deletes, and modifies the columns of the table.
+* Alter Table statement :-  Used to adds, deletes, and modifies the columns of the table.
-    f) Drop Table Statement :- Used to removes the table completely.
+* Drop Table Statement :- Used to removes the table completely.
-    g) Create database statement :- This statement is used to create new database.
+* Create database statement :- This statement is used to create new database.
-    h) Drop statement :- This command is used to deletes the existing database with all Tables.
+* Drop statement :- This command is used to deletes the existing database with all Tables.
-    i) Insert Into statement :- This command is used to insert the data into existing Table.
+* Insert Into statement :- This command is used to insert the data into existing Table.
-    j) Truncate Table statement :- Deletes all the stored records from the table not deletes Table.
+* Truncate Table statement :- Deletes all the stored records from the table not deletes Table.
-    k) Commit Statement :- Saves the changes permanently, which are done in the transaction.
+* Commit Statement :- Saves the changes permanently, which are done in the transaction.
-    l) Rollback Statement :- This statement undo transactions and operations which are not yet saved to database.
+* Rollback Statement :- This statement undo transactions and operations which are not yet saved to database.

 ## SQL Key